-delivered over a fully redundant fibre path; and
+delivered over a fully redundant fibre path based on available protection levels specified in Annex 2 of this Schedule 6.2, and in accordance with the defined Charges/premiums in line with Schedule 3 (Pricing); and

-provided with default protection mechanisms, including MSP 1+1, Sub-Network Connection Protection (SNCP), and Silver auto switching of 50ms.
+provided with protection mechanisms, including MSP 1+1, Sub-Network Connection Protection (SNCP), and Silver auto switching of 50ms.

 The regulated MRC applicable to the WDC Aggregation Link is determined in accordance with Schedule 3 – (Pricing) of the Reference Offer.